Physics-informed machine learning for combustion: A review: PIML for combustion reacting flows

 where $C$ was a model constant.
 In the first case, by comparative analysis, it was shown that using only the mass and $c$ equations was enough to get accurate results, so the momentum equation was not considered in the latter two cases to alleviate the computational burden.
 In the third case, two scalar turbulent flux terms were added to the NN output so that they can be learned by the NN instead of being explicitly modeled.
 The results showed that either from sparse velocity or temperature data, the missing fields could be well reconstructed.

-Discrete PINNs have also been applied to turbulent combustion.
-Sharma \textit{et al.} \cite{Sharma202505_PiMAPNet} applied the PIML approach to predict the dynamic behaviour of hydrogen jet flames in an AR manner (see Section \ref{sec: PINN_representation}).
-As illustrated in Figure \ref{fig: PiMAPNet}, the physics-informed hybrid multiscale and partitioned network (PiMAPNet) was constructed that integrated low-resolution physics-based models (numerical solver) with trainable NNs, so it can be viewed as a hybrid solver.
+Discrete PINNs have also been applied to turbulent combustion, including field reconstruction and AR learning.
+For field reconstruction, especially for SR reconstruction, details will be introduced in Section \ref{sec: combus_SR}.
+For AR learning, Sharma \textit{et al.} \cite{Sharma202505_PiMAPNet} applied the PIML approach to predict the dynamic behaviour of hydrogen jet flames in an AR manner (see Section \ref{sec: PINN_representation}).
+As illustrated in Figure \ref{fig: flow_turbulent}(e), the physics-informed hybrid multiscale and partitioned network (PiMAPNet) was constructed that integrated low-resolution physics-based models (numerical solver) with trainable NNs, so it can be viewed as a hybrid solver.
 The coarse grid numerical solver served as the physics-informed component of the model, which was similar to the physics-informed way in References \cite{Zhang202208_Mscale-sample, Mao202307_DeepFlame, Wang202503_ANN-hard} that integrated a numerical solver.
 Three other methods were selected for comparison: a coarse grid numerical solver without ML component, a purely data-driven CNN without physics-informed component, and a PPNN variant.
 As mentioned in Section \ref{sec: PINN_other-topic}, the original PPNN preserves/embeds the PDEs by discretizing the PDE RHS using convolutions filters instead of a numerical solver.
 Compared to the PPNN variant, PiMAPNet decomposed the state vector into hydrodynamic/flow variables and thermochemical variables.
 The flow variables were learned by a single CNN while the thermochemical variables were learned by a mixture-of-experts (MoE) that partitioned the thermochemical state-space so that separate CNNs could be assigned to different regions of the manifold.
 Results showed that the data-driven CNN yielded unphysical values and the PPNN variant exhibited the hotspot issue.
 In contrast, PiMAPNet successfully mitigated the issues of bias accumulation and hotspots and showed superior extrapolation performance.
 It was shown that the MoE effectively partitioned the manifold in a physically meaningful way, distinctly isolating the fuel-rich, fuel-lean, and mixing regions, which was the core reason for its superior performance.
 Speed analysis also showed that PiMAPNet was faster than a numerical solver with comparable accuracies.